MaximePop/Jupyter_final/markdown-en.md

 - As part of a collaborative research project between researchers familiar with the tool and Python.
 It's easier to work on a common tool than with files using different software.
 - As part of computer science teaching.
 Notebooks can be used to set up exercises that can then be done by students.
 Notebooks are very easy to modify: students can understand the modification in the code and see how the results evolve.

 Jupyter Notebooks don't put the machine at the heart of the research process, but rather the human: the environment encourages interaction and exploration.
-The interactivity of Notebooks enables users to efficiently run, modify, document, explore and collaborate in a single integrated development environment, making them an excellent tool for SHS.
+The interactivity of Notebooks enables users to efficiently run, modify, document, explore and collaborate in a single integrated development environment, making them an excellent tool for Social Sciences.

 The Jupyter Notebook community is largely rooted in the scientific community: the Jupyter project was created by researchers for researchers.
 In doing so, similar values are shared around open source, helping newcomers, exploring new solutions and reproducibility.
 Notebooks are not just a tool, but above all a dynamic community that constantly creates new solutions for research.